At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific technologies and software used in data input roles, especially those relevant to healthcare.
-Being able to demonstrate your proficiency in these tools during an interview can set you apart from other candidates.
+This will not only boost your confidence but also demonstrate your proactive approach to the hiring team.

 ✨Tip Number 2